 The other day I met with Maria Antonova, the director of the American University of Central Asia’s First Year Seminar.
 A child of Perestroika, she emigrated to the United States for many years before returning here for her present gig.
 When she left Bishkek, the city was, in her words, “a crucible of a tiny intelligentsia in the mountains”.
 As she recalled, this demographic core was largely derived from intellectuals and professionals sent from St. Petersburg during the Soviet period.
 I, myself, have met many of them and their grandchildren.
 The ones I’ve met are largely pensioners today, working bit…

-In August 2014, two mountain climbers from Tashkent ascended the “seventhousander” Peak Lenin over the classic rout through Peak Razdelnaya (Peak Dividing).
-According to the Russian grading system, this rout, 5А, is considerably hard.
+In August 2014, two mountain climbers from Tashkent ascended the “seventhousander” Peak Lenin over the classic route through Peak Razdelnaya (Peak Dividing).
+According to the Russian grading system, this route, 5А, is considerably hard.